-This I think goes hand in hand with coping.
-Often times the reason for someone else’s anger/frustration/non compliance has absolutely nothing to do with you.
-We women are emotional creatures, so its natural for us to get offended when things are said to us that we don’t like or understand.
-This then leads to self doubt, wondering whether we are good enough and feeling like we don’t belong (hello imposter syndrome!)
+This goes hand in hand with coping.
+Often, the reason for someone else’s anger/frustration/non-compliance has absolutely nothing to do with you.
+It’s natural for us to get offended when things are said to us that we don’t like or understand.
+This leads to self-doubt, wondering whether we are good enough, and feeling like we don’t belong (hello imposter syndrome!)

-Tackling this issue: As an attending physician, you will fall prey to this more often than not.
+Tackling this issue: As an attending physician, you will often fall prey to this.
 Train yourself to remember that it’s not personal.
 I repeat this fact to myself constantly.

 Lesson 7.
 Pick Your Battles

 Don’t sweat the small stuff.
 Don’t drive yourself crazy if something doesn’t go exactly how you see it.
-It’s your choice what you are passionate about or get worked up for.
-Choose the things that will really matter in the long run.
-Not every fight is worth fighting
+You choose what you are passionate about or get worked up for.
+Choose the things that will matter in the long run.
+Not every fight is worth fighting.

 Lesson 8.
 People Will Comment on Your Age/Appearance

-As female physician, this happens much more often.
+As female physicians, this happens much more often.
 You will also be mistaken for a nurse or other staff worker.

-Tackling this issue: Learn to ignore it; or develop a way to respond to it that effectively addresses their comment and also helps you move the conversation along.
+Tackling this issue: Learn to ignore it, or develop a way to respond to it that effectively addresses their comment and helps you move the conversation along.

-For instance, when a patient asks how old I am, I cheerfully reply “I’m definitely old enough to be your doctor!”
-I usually get a laugh or a chuckle in response and then I move the conversation back to where it was.
+For instance, when a patient asks how old I am, I cheerfully reply, “I’m definitely old enough to be your doctor!”
+I usually get a laugh or a chuckle in response, and then move the conversation back to where it was.

 Lesson 9.
 You Will Not Be Good at Everything

-You’ve worked hard to land where you are, but a big lesson that you’ll learn when you first start out as an attending physician is that you actually are not good at everything.
-I think I’ve learned more about my strengths and weaknesses within my profession since becoming an attending physician than I ever knew when in school or in training.
-Attending life can change how you view things, including yourself, and can alter your plans for your career altogether.
+You’ve worked hard to land where you are, but a big lesson you’ll learn when you start out as an attending physician is that you are actually not good at everything.
+I’ve learned more about my strengths and weaknesses within my profession since becoming an attending physician than I ever knew when in school or training.
+Attending life can change how you view things, including yourself, and alter your career plans altogether.

 Tackling this issue: Don’t try to be good at everything.
-Some people are, but if you aren’t, its OK.
+Some people are, but if you aren’t, it’s OK.
 Recognize your strengths and continue to refine and build them up.
-When you find yourself in a situation where you know you are weak, then ask for help or a second opinion.
-Don’t pretend to be good at it.
+When you find yourself in a situation where you know you are weak, ask for help or a second opinion.

-For instance, I’m quite comfortable with my decision making as an anesthesiologist.
-However certain situations tend to make me double think everything.
+For instance, I’m comfortable with my decision-making as an anesthesiologist.
+However, certain situations tend to make me double think everything.
 A prime example of this is trauma cases.
-In general, I’m comfortable knowing what to do, but I sometimes get too many ideas running through my head on how to go about doing it.
-As a result, I usually end up asking my colleagues for their opinions/advice.
+In general, I’m comfortable knowing what to do, but I sometimes get too many ideas running through my head on how to do it.
+As a result, I usually ask my colleagues for their opinions/advice.

 I know asking for help can be difficult.
 The last thing you want is to make yourself appear as if you are incompetent.
-I basically force myself to think about it as a learning opportunity; by asking for another opinion I either learn that my original idea was sound or that I could do it another way.
+I force myself to think about it as a learning opportunity; by asking for another opinion, I either learn that my original idea was sound or that I could do it another way.
 That’s a win-win.
-At the end of the day, who knows, maybe this weakness of mine will turn into a strength!

 In business, I’ve read several articles that describe good managers as those that play up their strengths and delegate their weaknesses.
 This is not always possible when practicing medicine, where we are expected to know everything and be good at everything.
 So for us, I think we can acknowledge and promote our strengths and then ask for help with our weaknesses as we continue to work on and improve them.

 As mentioned above, we are emotional creatures.
 I know I can be very hard on myself.
-How many of you (or know someone), who blames themselves whenever something goes wrong, even if it wasn’t their fault?
+How many of you blame yourselves whenever something goes wrong, even if it wasn’t their fault?
 Or someone who will berate themselves for days after a perceived mistake was made?
 Critically analyzing situations and your behaviors is important; however, being so hard on ourselves can be debilitating.

-Tackling this issue: Instead, try to use your self-criticism to your advantage.
+Tackling this issue: Instead, try to use your self-criticism.
 Learn as much as you can from your mistakes, from your awkward interactions and build yourself up rather than beat yourself up.
-Remind yourself, everyone makes mistakes.
-No one is perfect, not even a crazy smart attending physician as yourself.
-As much as you are thinking about your mistake long after it happened, everyone else has likely forgotten about it.
+Remind yourself that everyone makes mistakes.
+No one is perfect, not even a crazy smart attending physician like yourself.
+As much as you think about your mistake long after it happened, everyone else has likely forgotten about it.

 So be nice to yourself and give yourself a break.
-In fact, doing so is associated with emotional resilience and psychological well being.
+Doing so is associated with emotional resilience and psychological well-being.
 (Read more here)